Remineva/IMA-Interpolate-Volatility-Surface/README.md

-The repository provides Python codes for
+The repository provides Python codes for interpolating a volatility surface by Gatheral's method.